sisoe24/Python-Easy-Print/README.md

 | critical                 | `python-easy-print.easyLogCritical`     |                  |

 - Every command can be re-assigned to a new shortcut.(see [Key Bindings for Visual Studio Code](https://code.visualstudio.com/docs/getstarted/keybindings) for more information)
-- The main shortcut to remember is `ctrl+shift+l`.
-Then the initial letter of the action you will like to execute: `p` for `print`, `d` for `dir`, `t` for `type` and so.
+- The main shortcut to remember is `ctrl+shift+l`, plus the initial letter of the action you want to execute: `p` for `print`, `d` for `dir`, `t` for `type`, etc.
-- The Python2 command includes the word `py2` to make the search in the command palette faster.
+- The Python2 command includes the word `py2` to be found in the Command palette faster.
-- MacOS: `ctrl` == `cmd`
+- macOS: `ctrl` == `cmd`
-- See [Example Key Bindings](#16-example-key-bindings) for more shortcuts example.
+- See [Example Key Bindings](#16-example-key-bindings) for more shortcuts examples.

 ## 1.4.
 Extension Settings

 - `pythonEasyPrint.prints.addCustomMessage`: `string`

-  Customize the print message by adding some extra information with some text or by using one of the placeholder provided:
+  Customize the print message by adding some extra information with some text or by using one of the placeholders provided:

   - `%f`: File name.
   - `%l`: Line number.
   - `%F`: Function parent.
-  - `%w`: Relative path of active file from workspace root.
+  - `%w`: Relative path of the active file from workspace root.

   Examples:
   - VS Code friendly terminal hyperlink: `%w:%l`